 - Wednesday/Thursday: Why do I want this flexibility?
 I want to do what I want when I want and to not feel confined to one thing.

 - Friday/Saturday: What is it that I want?
 I value time outside and want to be able to spend beautiful days in the outdoors (and not in an office) and also want to travel frequently.

 - Sunday/Monday: Why do I value these things?
 I feel better in all aspects of my life when I am active and spend time outside.
 I enjoy traveling because it allows me to spend time with the people I love and also learn from new people, places, and experiences.

 This person might then make a note as follows:

-At my core, I want to:
+At my core, I value:

-- Spend time outside and being active.
+- Spending time outside being active.

-As you think about this, I encourage you to share your thoughts with a close friend (I suggest your spouse if you’re married), or spend some time alone where you can reflect on these questions.
+As you think about this, I encourage you to share your thoughts with a close friend (I suggest your spouse if you’re married) or spend some time alone where you can reflect on these questions.
 Write down the two or three things you discover and put them in a place you will see often.
-I’d love to hear your responses, too, so feel free to send me an email and share, or engage in a conversation if you’re stuck.
+I’d love to hear your responses, too, so feel free to send me an email and share – or engage in a conversation if you’re stuck.
 And don’t limit yourself – if you really want something, write it down.

 Remember: Life’s too short to take too seriously.
 So go on, Let Luc.